mrjaydeep/Rule_Engine/README.md

 - **Dynamic Rule Evaluation**: Supports dynamic rule creation and evaluation, making the engine adaptable to changing business needs.

 ## Application Structure
+rule_engine/
+├── play.py         # Main script that executes the rule engine and interacts with users ├── sol.py          # Contains functions for rule parsing, evaluation, and execution of rules ├── test.py         # Unit tests for ensuring the functionality and reliability of the rule engine └── __pycache__/    # Compiled Python files generated during execution